-For answers about your claim, please contact the claim administrator, Heffler Claims Group at info@GFAClassAction.us or by calling toll-free at (844) 367-8894.
-However, our understanding is that the first half of your claim should arrive sometime around the second part of October with a letter from Heffler explaining more.
-The second claim check should arrive sometime around a year from now.
+For answers about your claim, please contact the claim administrator, Heffler Claims Group by calling toll-free at (844) 367-8894.
+However, our understanding is that the second portion of your claim should have arrived sometime in November of 2020 with a letter from Heffler explaining more.